Photos courtesy of Haq Nawaz

 “‘This is not how it should be,’ I said.
 We wondered how many other people go through something similar.”

-That’s when the couple decided to create a grocery that really served its customers, Nawaz said.
+That’s when the couple decided to create a grocery that really serves its customers, Nawaz said.
 They opened Raja Bazaar in 2018.

 Lesson 2: Listen to your customers.

 “When we first opened the store, we didn’t have any idea what to order,” Nawaz admitted.
-“A storeowner closed a store in West Allis.
-I happened to find out about him, so I called him.
+“A storeowner in West Allis closed his store.
+I happened to hear about him, so I called him.
 He came over and helped us order some products.

-He lifted a white bag of long grain rice.
+He lifted a white bag of long-grain rice.
 “This banni rice we have here is very special.
 Someone who comes here requested it.
-You don’t find it in many stores.
+You don’t find it in many stores.”
+He put it down and picked up another.

 “See these bags of organic rice.
 I was never a big fan of the organic thing.
-I thought maybe it was just a way to charge people more, saying a product is organic.
+I thought maybe it was just a way to charge people more.
 Then a customer came in, asking where our organic products were.
 I asked him, ‘What’s the difference?’

 “‘I’d rather spend my money on good food now than buy medicine later,’ he told me.
 I never thought about it like that.
-So, I told my wife, we need to get some organic products.
-Now we have organic flour, rice and other items.
-It sells slower but we are giving people the opportunity to buy it if they want it.”
+So, I told my wife we need to get some organic products.
+Now, we have organic flour, rice and other items.
+They sell slower, but we are giving people the opportunity to buy it if they want it.”

 Lesson 3: Finish what you start

-Nawaz moved to Milwaukee in 2000, when he was 20, to study chemical engineering at the University of Wisconsin-Milwaukee.
+At 20, Nawaz moved to Milwaukee in 2000 to study chemical engineering at the University of Wisconsin-Milwaukee.

-Meanwhile, his mother aimed to find him a potential bride.
-“She was looking for somebody who would be able to come to this country and be able to help me, someone capable and smart.”
+Soon, his mother aimed to find him a bride.
+“She was looking for somebody who would be able to come to this country and be a help to me, someone capable and smart.”
 She found the perfect person living near his sister, he said.
-“Now his wife Shamin Haq Nawaz takes care of the finances, including payroll, while managing the home front and raising their four children.
+“Now his wife, Shamin Haq Nawaz, takes care of the store’s finances, including payroll, while managing the home front and raising their four children.

 “I started working and then I got married, so I didn’t finish my degree,” he confessed.

-In 2015, Nawaz enrolled in UWM as a business major.
-“I had been just doing business from what I felt from my heart, but I realized I needed more knowledge and more understanding of business.
+In 2015, Nawaz went back to school.
+He enrolled in UWM as a business major.
+“I had been doing business from what I felt from my heart, but I realized I needed more knowledge and more understanding.
+It took nine years.
 I graduated just last year, in 2024, at 44.
-It took nine years.

 “It was really hard.
 I quit 20,000 times in my head.
 I asked myself why I was putting myself through it.
 Then I thought, that’s why I came to this country, for education.
-I realized after 20-some years, I had still not done the first thing I committed to do.
-I knew that in order to move forward, I needed to go back to this first commitment and take care of it.
+I realized after 20-some years, I still had not done the first thing I had committed to do.
+I knew that to move forward, I needed to go back to this first commitment and take care of it.

 “Getting the degree wasn’t about making money or finding another job.
 I was not looking for other opportunities.
 We are happy doing what we are doing.
 It was about the potential.
-I and my wife thought we can learn, we can do more.
+My wife and I thought we can learn, we can do more.
 I’m so happy I was able to do it.”

 His wife is now studying at UWM as an accounting major.
-“It’s even tougher for her because we have four children, 10, 8, 7 and 1.”
+“It’s even tougher for her because we have four children, 10, 8, 7 and 1,” Nawaz noted.

-Left to right, Haq Nawaz, Hibbah, 8, Momin, 10, Kumayl, 7, and Nawaz’s wife Shamim Haq Nawaz holds 1-year-old Salahuddine
+Left to right, Haq Nawaz, Hibbah, 8, Momin, 10, Kumayl, 7.
+Nawaz’s wife Shamim Haq Nawaz holds 1-year-old Salahuddine

 Lesson 4: Life is not easy.

 “As I get older, I realize life is tough,” Nawaz reflected.
 “Nobody promised us an easy life.
 Islam offers a life of purpose, but not without struggle.
-You just make the best decision you can.
+You make the best decisions you can.
 As Muslims, we understand what’s right and wrong.
 We just need to do our best.”

 Nawaz recalled long days and stressful nights of working and studying.
 “Now, when I look back at working 16-hour days, I don’t remember the stress and hardship.
 When the good days start coming, you tend to forget what happened.
-It seems like there was nothing hard.”
+It seems like nothing was hard.”

 Not that it’s ever all smooth sailing, he acknowledged.
 “At certain times in my life, I wanted to help people, sometimes people very close to me, but I couldn’t.
 There are limits to what we can do.
 I realized I can’t have a guilty feeling about it.
 I am not in control.”